 Specialist buy-to-let mortgages are unregulated mortgages that move with bridging-like speed and have flexible criteria.
 This makes it more easily accessible for borrowers, particularly if they have adverse credit or if they are offshore clients looking to invest in UK property.

 The demand of flexible short-term lending solutions is likely to rise in the UK over the coming months and years, given the chronic shortage of supply.
 According to a recent study from Capital Economics, tenants are struggling against a lack of choice.
 Nearly 230,000 extra rental properties needed every year just to match demand.

 Source: The Guardian

-How does short-term finance work?
+How do short-term loans work?

-Short-term loans are dissimilar to other financial products.
+Short-term property loans are dissimilar to other financial products.
 This is because specialist finance providers separate the Principal (borrowed capital) and the interest rate incurred, into two different elements of an agreement.

 When deciding on how the Principle will be resolved – and in turn the length of the agreement – borrowers have two options to choose from: